ReproNim/module-reproducible-basics/_episodes/02-vcs.md

 > If you want to
 > [automate such "decision making"](http://git-annex.branchable.com/tips/largefiles/)
 > based on either file extensions
-> and/or their sizes, you can specify those rules within a `.gitattributes` file.
+> and/or file size, you can specify those rules within a `.gitattributes` file.
 > Adding the following two lines would instruct the `git annex add` command to add all non-text and all files having the `.dat` extension to `git-annex` and the rest to
 > git:
 > ~~~